 In the centennial year of Tenindewa 2014, or actually just after in 2015, I was lucky enough to make contact with Mrs Christine Loundes who resides in Fremantle but is of Higgins family fame.
 Christine is the daughter of one of Ned’s sons in the late Des Higgins.
 With a little persuading, this gracious lady conceded to put together as much of her grandfather’s life as she was able to, which I know the reader will agree is a wonderful gesture for posterity especially, but more essentially because, as you will read, many of the tasks he undertook and executed were literally the stuff that movies are made of.

 From my own point of view it would have been a travesty of history not to have conveyed Ned’s stories on to succeeding generations.
 I firmly believe that he was one of the most exceptional personalities ever to have contributed to the advancement of rural WA, especially in the opening-up of new land for broad-acre agriculture.

 Ned was spoken of as man of great generosity and known for his “never say die” attitude.
 No task was too big or too small and he could always make time.
 When you read the stories of the lives of our pioneers on this www.tenindewa.com site you will note like with any district there is a range of characters from innovators to mystery men but Ned was and still is, a legend.
 Also as you read on you will also come to know him as nothing short of a “peace-time hero”.

-In collecting supporting anecdotes and hearing from various people who encountered Ned over the years to add to Christine’s work I had the absolute pleasure of hearing first hand the heartfelt esteem that is held for him to this day.
+In collecting supporting anecdotes to add to Christine’s work and hearing from various people who encountered Ned over the years, I had the pleasure of hearing from those contributors the first hand and heartfelt esteem that is held for him to this day.